 The BTS handles the radio interface to the mobile station.
 The BTS is the radio equipment (transceivers and antennas) needed to service each cell in the network.
-A group of BTSs are controlled by a BSC.
+A group of BTS's are controlled by a BSC Knowledge is acquired by the network from its environment through a learning process.